 The origins of Lyon

 What we principally know of Lyon’s past is Lugdunum, capital city of the Three Gauls.
 However, the site conceals much older remains.
 As early as the Stone Age, settlements are found on the Vaise plain.
 In the 2nd century B.C, the heights of Fourviere were populated by people who were organizing rites.
 At this time, the name Lugdunum, fortress of light or hill of the god Lug, appears in ancient texts.
-There was nothing to suggest that this place unfavorable to human settlement, would be a political, religious and economic capital city in the Roman Gaul just a few centuries a few centuries later.
+There was nothing to suggest that this place unfavorable to human settlement, would be a political, religious and economic capital city in the Roman Gaul just a few centuries later.

 The status of Capital City was officialized in 43 B.C by Lucius Minatius Plancus, former general for Julius Caesar who stationed his soldiers at the confluence of the Saône and the Rhône.

 The peak of the Roman colony and the persecution of the first martyrs

 In the middle of the 2nd century A.D, Lugdunum was at its peak.
 The city had the authority to issue money, as Rome did.
 The strength of its authority was reinforced by the construction of a federal sanctuary.
 Here, the sixty tribes of the Roman Gaul had to swear allegiance to Rome and the deified Emperor every year.